One and Only (horse): 2014: three-year-old season

 One And Only was ridden in all of his 2014 starts by Norihiro Yokoyama.
 He began his second season in the Yayoi Sho (a major trial race for the Satsuki Sho) over 2000 metres at Nakayama Racecourse on 9 March.
 Starting at odds of 8.8/1 he raced in mid-division before producing a strong late run on the outside but failed by a nose to catch the favourite To The World.
 Six weeks later, over the same course and distance, the colt started 5.7/1 for the Satsuki Sho.
 He was last of the eighteen runners for most of the way before finishing strongly to come home fourth behind Isla Bonita, To The World and Win Full Bloom, beaten less than two lengths by the winner.

 On 1 June One And Only was stepped up in distance for the 81st running of the Japanese Derby over 2400 metres at Tokyo and was made the 4.6/1 third favourite behind Isla Bonita and To The World.
 The other thirteen runners included Red Reveur (Hanshin Juvenile Fillies), Hagino Hybrid (Kyoto Shimbun Hai) Meiner Frost (Mainichi Hai), Shonan Lagoon (Aoba Sho) and Tagano Grandpa (Falcon Stakes).
-One An Only settled in fifth place before moving into contention early in the straight and got the better of a sustained struggle with Isla Bonita to win by three quarters of a length with a length and a half back to Meiner Frost in third place.
+One And Only settled in fifth place before moving into contention early in the straight and got the better of a sustained struggle with Isla Bonita to win by three quarters of a length with a length and a half back to Meiner Frost in third place.
 After the race Yokoyama said "The trainer and his staff conditioned him perfectly for the Derby.
 He was unable to make a good start in the previous race but he broke well today and I was able to race him in striking position.
 He is still immature compared to his sire, but he was able to win the Derby and I hope that he will continue to develop steadily".